masc-ucsc/docs/docs/pyrope/08-memories.md

 ## Async memories or arrays

-In this document asynchronous memories, async memories for short, have the same API that arrays.
-The difference between arrays and async memories is that the async memories preserve the array contents across cycles while the array contents is cleared at the end of each cycle.
+Asynchronous memories, async memories for short, have the same Pyrope tuple interface.
+The difference between tuples/arrays and async memories is that the async memories preserve the array contents across cycles while the array contents is cleared at the end of each cycle.